ngocmphan/bios643-analysis-reporting/analysis/README-data-cleaning.md

 Binary encoding: Created indicator variables (1/0) for each disease category.
 A value of 1 indicates the presence of that condition in the participant's history.

+All the column names were standardized to lower cases.

 # Residential Exposure Modeling
 This step processes residential history to prepare for air quality exposure calculations.
 The study requires a 10-year lookback window from the date of study entry.

-Window Definition: A rolling 10-year window was established for every participant (entry_date minus 10 years).
+Window Definition: A rolling 10-year window was established for every participant by the entry cohort date, and entry_date - 10 years.

 Cut-off window per individual: Residential periods were "clipped" to fit strictly within this window using pmax and pmin.